 Properties that are south of Monroe Avenue in Talmadge are not included within the TMAD district but are included in the El Cajon Boulevard Business Improvement District (ECBBID).
 This includes all properties, both residential and commercial, from the 805 to 54th Street south of Meade/Monroe and north of Orange Avenue.
+MAD Engineer Reports can be found on the city’s website here.
 See this document for more information about the boundaries, revenue, and spending reports of the ECBBID.
 See page 17 of the PDF (exhibit A) for the official boundary map.
 You’ll note on your property tax bill a line item for this.

 The city controls the money, and the El Cajon Boulevard Business Improvement Association (ECBBIA) is the oversight committee who decides how and where to spend our MAD money.
 (The El Cajon Boulevard MAD advisory group, referred to as the Design & Parking Committee, generally meets the second Wednesday of each month at 11 a.m. at 3727 El Cajon Blvd).